 Especially this last point, the supposed correction of a historical injustice, helped the design to be accepted as the main or only projection by several organizations (like UNESCO), a choice deplored by professional cartographers, who accused Peters of political propaganda and manipulation of uninformed media.
 In the episode, named by some the “Map Wars”, Peters was often seen as David against the Goliath of established cartography.

 Regrettably, arguments in favor of Peters's projection are false, overstated, or fallacious.
 It does have severe shape distortion, and its distortion pattern greatly changes along a meridian (the Mercator projection has no local shape distortion).
 There is of course distance distortion (infinite at the poles, as in all cylindrical projections), and distance is only preserved along the two standard parallels.
-Area distortion is certainly absent; on the other hand, many other equal-area projections already existed, several with much lesser overall shape distortion (cartographers were especially aggravated by Peters's suggestions, at least initially, that his was the first equal-area projection).
-Finally, the Mercator projection was a false target for criticism, since it was designed as a navigation device, and never intended for world maps; the unfortunate fact that it was - misleadingly - adopted by many naïve magazines and textbooks meant only it should be replaced by a better candidate - and none of Peters's assertions proved his to be the best one.
+Area distortion is certainly absent; on the other hand, many other equal-area projections already existed, several with much lesser overall shape distortion — cartographers were especially aggravated by Peters's suggestions, at least initially, that his was the first equal-area projection.
+Finally, the Mercator projection was a false target for criticism, since it was designed as a navigation device, and never intended for world maps; the unfortunate fact that it has been — misguidedly — adopted by many naïve magazines and textbooks meant only it should be replaced by a better candidate — and none of Peters's assertions proved his to be the best one.

 The whole event demonstrated that projections must not be chosen due to a single feature or on the basis of publicity or political propaganda, no matter how sympathetic the cause.
 Today Gall's orthographic projection is still occasionally published under Peters's name.
 Ironically, for a projection advertised as free of Eurocentrism or any privilege towards developed nations, it shows both Europe and the United States/Canadian border with lower shape distortion, since they are near the northern standard parallel; on the other hand, most of Africa, Southeast Asia and Latin America lie on the most distorted areas.

-Lambert's principle is employed by a few lesser-known equal-area cylindrical projections, changing only standard parallels and therefore general map proportions.
+Besides Gall-Peters, Lambert's principle is employed by other lesser-known equal-area cylindrical projections, changing only standard parallels and therefore general map proportions.
 Each of them can be converted to any other simply by rescaling both width and height by reciprocal factors.

 Their patterns of shape distortion are similar and, like all cylindrical projections, independent of longitude: horizontal scale is more affected the farther from the standard parallels (compressed between them and exaggerated in the outer portions).